Hermann

 In 1895, Hesse began his apprenticeship

-as a bookseller at the Hechenhauer Bookshop in Tubingen.
+as a Bookseller at the Hechenhauer Bookshop in Tubingen.
 He

-educated himself by reading while working as a bookseller
+educated himself by reading while working as a Bookseller

 and antiquarian in Basel.
 Bookseller apprenticeship was typical